Rs2.1m heist case solved, in Nowshera; seven robbers held

 -

-Rs2.1m heist case solved, in Nowshera; seven robbers heldDecember 28, 2016Print : Peshawar
+Rs2.1m heist case solved, in Nowshera; seven robbers heldDecember 28, 2016Print : National

 NOWSHERA: The police on Tuesday solved a Rs2.1 million ice-cream factory heist case and arrested seven dacoits along with recovering the stolen cash from them, an official said.